Video interview of former GECOM deputy CEO shown in court as 2020 elections trial continues - Guyana Chronicle

 Also facing charges are former Chief Elections Officer (CEO) at the Guyana Elections Commission (GECOM), Keith Lowenfield, former Deputy CEO Roxanne Myers, and Mingo.

-Former GECOM employees Sheffern February, Enrique Livan, Denise Babb-Cummings, and Michelle Miller are also charged.
+Also charged are former GECOM employees Sheffern February, Enrique Livan, Denise Babb-Cummings, and Michelle Miller.

 Collectively, they face 19 conspiracy charges and are represented by a robust defence team.